NetLab-ECO-UFRJ/itd_quarto/README.md

 ## Para fazer

-- The data/{year}/global folder should have a subfolder for each plataform
+- The data/{year}/global folder should have a subfolder for each platform.

-- Review taxonomy of question and answers YAML files
+- Review the taxonomy of question and answers YAML files.

 - Review scripts that calculate the score

+- Script to convert to/from YAML <> CSV

 ## Project Structure